BIGJRA/BIGJRA.github.io/reborn.md

     - Drain Punch
     - Ice Punch

-Another tough fight with a single Pokemon but at this point you should have a strategy to deal with these.
+Another tough fight with a single Pokemon, but you have some cheese strategies in your back pocket if need be.

 Win and you'll obtain **Misdreavus**.